Cavlon/progblack_learninglog/log.md

 # Programming Black Assignment 2 Learning Log
 ## Entry 1 - 24/02/23
 For the past 2 weeks I have been researching OpenGL and WebGL, I want to learn how to properly process graphics using the GPU to create fast renderings.
-I started out by creating fragment shaders using OpenGL in VSCode using a shader extension but I then moved onto WebGL to create a simple website hosting shaders.
+I started by creating fragment shaders using OpenGL in VSCode using a shader extension.

-I started by using a website 'The Book Of Shaders' (https://thebookofshaders.com/), it holds several articles that outline how fragment shaders work.
+I started research with 'The Book Of Shaders' (https://thebookofshaders.com/), it holds several articles that outline how fragment shaders work.
 Using the website, I graphed and animate several functions such as sin, cos and a triangle wave.
-I then implemented colours by creating coloured lines for the graphs allowing me to map several functions onto one graph as well as add a coloured gradient background.
+I then implemented colours by creating coloured lines for the graphs allowing me to map several functions onto one graph.

 Animated graph of sin, cos and tan using different colours and an animated graph of a triangle wave:

 <img src="./images/shadergraph1.png" alt="animated sin, cos and tan" width="400">
 <img src="./images/shadergraph2.png" alt="animated triangle wave" width="400">

 I wanted to map fractals using shaders as I knew they are more suited for it.
-I started researching the mandelbrot set and how to create a shader for it.
+I started researching the Mandelbrot set and how to create a shader for it.
 I used a variety of websites to learn how to implement a Mandelbrot set into a shader (https://arnestenkrona.github.io/blog/2021/03/04/Mandelbrot-in-Shadertoy) (https://arukiap.github.io/fractals/2019/06/02/rendering-the-mandelbrot-set-with-shaders.html) (https://physicspython.wordpress.com/2020/02/16/visualizing-the-mandelbrot-set-using-opengl-part-1/).
 After following these websites and learning how the Mandelbrot set functions, I was able to create and animate the set using a fragment shader.
 I then tried using this knowledge to create a Julia Set as it's very similar to the Mandelbrot set.

 Animated Mandelbrot set: